4lessandrodev/design-patterns/README.md

 * Use the pattern when you need to extend a class in several orthogonal (independent) dimensions.
 * Use the Bridge if you need to be able to switch implementations at runtime.

+#### Composite

+> Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+* Use the Composite pattern when you have to implement a tree-like object structure.
+* Use the pattern when you want the client code to treat both simple and complex elements uniformly.